ivan1993spb/ru-supplier/README.md

 ### How it works ###
 1. go to the [http://zakupki.gov.ru](http://zakupki.gov.ru)
 2. do any request
-3. copy request url
-4. convert request url into rss feed link by url generator
+3. convert request url into rss feed link by browser extension
-5. run ru-supplier (proxy)
+4. run ru-supplier
-6. open your rss client
+5. open your rss client
-7. subscribe to the rss feed
+6. subscribe to the rss feed